Josh MacPhee: Career

-MacPhee is featured in the film Creative violation: the rebel art of the street stencil.
+MacPhee is featured in the film Creative Violation: the rebel art of the street stencil.

 MacPhee served as the juror for the Third Coast National in 2008, an exhibition of eclectic artworks by artists from across the United States at K Space Contemporary in Corpus Christi, Texas.
-In 2019, he served as a juror for the Scholastic Art & Writing Awards in the printmaking category.
+In 2019, MacPhee served as a juror for the Scholastic Art & Writing Awards in the printmaking category.

 Justseeds

 MacPhee spent eight years as an artist and activist in Chicago, Illinois, where he established a distribution system called Justseeds in order to get more radical art projects out to the public.
 At its inception in 1999, Justseeds primarily functioned as a mail order system offering art by MacPhee; now the Justseeds Artists' Cooperative is a cooperative of 25 like-minded artists.

 Celebrate People's History Poster Project

 The Celebrate People's History poster series originated during MacPhee's tenure in Chicago, and has become an ongoing project with the participation of artists from around the globe who create posters highlighting the contributions of important radical figures and events.
 The first poster in the series depicted Malcolm X, followed by a poster of John Brown.
 These are produced as educational materials and distributed inexpensively as a teaching tool on radical history.
 By 2018, over 100 designs had been printed in the series, with over 300,000 posters distributed, and an exhibition featuring selections from this project was mounted at the Brush Gallery at St. Lawrence University.